renanfmoises/bi-data-challenges/05-Decision-Science/02-Understanding-and-preparing-the-data/03-Google-Translate/README.md

 So here you have a practical tool that you can use when analyzing text in other languages

-Open `Google_translate.ipynb` and follow the instructions
+Open `Translating_reviews.ipynb` and follow the instructions